Sport in the United Kingdom: Basketball

 A 2018 piece on the web outlet of US sports media giant ESPN explored why British basketball has so far failed to develop players to the degree of countries such as France, Germany and Australia.
 The first is the dominance of other sports, especially football, in the country's sporting culture.
 A 2016 survey by Sport England found that basketball was the third most-played sport among the 14–25 age group in England, just behind rugby union in numbers—but both sports combined have less than one-third the participation of football.
 Additionally, a British sport journalist pointed out that football academies are "really bad at letting players out of the system who aren't going to make it", frequently keeping players until age 17 or 18, beyond an age at which they can reasonably be developed for top-level basketball.
 Another issue is politically related.
 Basketball is not played in the elite fee-paying secondary schools that produce a disproportionate share of the UK's political leaders.
 Also, several British basketball insiders have cited problems with the sport's governance within the UK, with Kevin Routledge, chairman of the BBL's Leicester Riders, calling it "shambolic", and former NBA player John Amaechi saying "British basketball is dominated by people who are well meaning but poorly skilled".
 Funding is another issue.
 The British government provided many sports, including basketball, with major funding in advance of the 2012 Olympics.
 However, Team GB was perceived as a failure in basketball, with the women's team going winless and the men going 1–4, though losing by only 1 point to eventual silver medallists Spain.
 As a result, basketball's funding was dramatically cut.
 The sport also currently lacks private funding, with Amaechi claiming that many British BBL players are not paid living wages.
 Finally, until very recent years, British players were reluctant to develop themselves in the more competitive leagues of continental Europe.

 Speedway

 Motorcycle speedway, usually referred to as speedway, is a motorcycle sport involving four and sometimes up to six riders competing over four anti-clockwise laps of an oval circuit.
 Speedway motorcycles use only one gear and have no brakes and racing takes place on a flat oval track usually consisting of dirt or loosely packed shale.
 The United Kingdom has three domestic leagues, the SGB Premiership. the SGB Championship, and the SGB National League.
 The Speedway Grand Prix is the main world championship for standalone riders with an event taking place in Cardiff each year.
 The Speedway of Nations Final takes place over two days a year and Russia have won three SoN titles in a row since the competition began in 2018.
-Previous finals have been held at Wroclaw, Tolyatti, and Lublin.
+Previous finals have been held at Wrocław, Tolyatti, and Lublin.
 The 2021 final is set to take place in Manchester.